Skip to main content

 Each Builder that lists a market must set up and manage their own accounts:

 • Insurance Fund (IF) account — A dedicated sub-account that covers liquidation losses for all of the Builder’s listed markets.
-The minimum required balance is $50,000 per active symbol (e.g., 3 active markets = $150,000 minimum).
+The ongoing minimum balance is $50,000 per active symbol (e.g., 3 active markets = $150,000 minimum).
+To submit another listing, the IF must also have enough balance for the next symbol.
 If the IF drops too low, the system will automatically restrict trading or trigger delisting.

 • Market Maker (MM) accounts — Optional sub-accounts for market-making.
 Builders can bind one or more MM accounts to their listed symbols to provide liquidity.

 The IF is completely separate from Orderly’s platform IF and from any other Builder’s IF.
 If a liquidation loss occurs, it draws only from that Builder’s IF.
 If the IF is fully depleted, auto-deleveraging (ADL) is scoped to that specific market only.
 The risk controls are designed to keep losses scoped to that Builder’s market rather than the broader platform.
 This is why all permissionlessly listed markets are Isolated Margin only.
 If these markets allowed Cross Margin, a sudden crash on a long-tail token could cascade into a user’s BTC or ETH positions.
-Isolated Margin ensures that each position’s risk is self-contained — the worst case for a trader is losing the margin allocated to that specific position.
+Isolated Margin keeps collateral exposure scoped to the specific position, while market-level mechanisms such as ADL may still apply within that Community Listed market if its Insurance Fund is depleted.

 Per-Builder symbols